jgodson/homelab/docker/ingress-public/README.md

 ```

 The "*" wildcard record routes all subdomains to your tunnel, where they will be processed according to your ingress rules in the config.yaml file.

+### Other information

+##### Deploying the website to `caddy/site`.
+Follow the readme in the [website README](/website/README.md#deploy-to-remote-server).

+#### Reload caddyfile without restart
+If you make changes to the Caddyfile you can load the new configuration without restarting the container by running `docker exec caddy caddy reload --config /etc/caddy/Caddyfile`